All Episodes

 They know it's restrictive on immorality.

-Inalienable rights from our creator, life, liberty, pursuit of happiness.
+We're all created inalienable rights from our creator, life, liberty, pursuit of happiness.

 All three under assault by the left.

-Do you realize that if you are having problems in poverty, planned parenthoods will open their doors to you?
+Do you realize that if you are having problems in poverty, Planned Parenthoods will open their doors to you?

 Once Planned Parenthood gets in there, they can show you all kinds of things about having abortions.

-And then um uh life, liberty?
+And then life, liberty?

-Not with this, not with this administration.
+Not with this administration.

-Does its second year of sponsorship of a golf tournament in Los Angeles, servicing existing clients, thanking them for being good customers, trying to get new customers, has legislation proposed against them being able to ever do this again by people like Barney Frank and John Kerry?
+You want to tell me that there's liberty when a bank, which didn't need bailout money, was forced to take it, does its second year of sponsorship of a golf tournament in Los Angeles, servicing existing clients, thanking them for being good customers, trying to get new customers, has legislation proposed against them being able to ever do this again by people like Barney Frank and John Kerry.

-You want to say liberty is not under assault.
+You want to say liberty is not under assault?

-Pursuit of happiness, who's happy?
+Pursuit of happiness?

-In fact, if you're happy, don't people dislike you and I mean if they resent you, then what are you happy about?
+In fact, if you're happy, don't people dislike you?

 Constitution doesn't fit.

-And we're in the midst now of them realizing a dream that they've had for decades.
+And we're in the midst now of them realizing a dream that they've had for decades, totally turning America upside down.

 Do I want that to succeed?